 While the experiments funded through the Exploring Engagement Funds are a critical step, the main focus of our grantmaking will be helping organizations go beyond experimentation to develop ongoing organizational capacity to adapt and to expand engagement.
-Stay tuned for future announcements about new grantmaking funds that will help strengthen and sustain these organizational transformations.
+Future grantmaking will help organizations strengthen and sustain these transformations.

 The territory ahead has yet to be charted, and we recognize that we are asking arts nonprofits to take bold risks.
 We are committed to the journey and we will provide support for organizational transformations well beyond the experimental phase.
 Together, we can create a sustainable, relevant nonprofit arts field — and position the arts as an essential force in the lives of all Californians.

 We encourage you to learn more about our strategy — and tell us what you think!
 We know we can benefit from your ideas and suggestions.